fablabbcn/smartcitizen-docs/docs/Guides/Using the Shell.md

 config -pubint 600 -readint 600
 ```

-If we want to configure one specific sensor, we can do so by typing the following, only remember, that it's rounded to the closest integer multiplier of the overall reading interval:
+If we want to configure one specific sensor, we can do so by typing the following, only remember, that it's rounded to the closest integer multiplier of the _overall reading interval_:

 ```
 SCK > sensor temp -interval 360